-Sara Zamboni is a composer, classical pianist, and creative coach from Italy (born in 1990) and currently based in the Netherlands.
-With a solid academic background, Sara's musical journey is a rich tapestry woven with diverse influences and interests.
+Sara Zamboni (b.
+1990) is a composer, pianist, and creative coach originally from Italy, now based in the Netherlands.
+With a strong academic foundation and an ever-curious spirit, her musical journey is dynamic, playful, and open to discovery.

-Sara's music has resonated across borders, with performances in the Netherlands, Germany, Greece, North Macedonia, Czech Republic, Italy, France, and China.
-She was among the six composers selected for the Dutch submission to the ISCM World New Music Days 2021 in Shanghai and Nanning, organized by the International Society of Contemporary Music (ISCM).
-In addition, Sara is a proud member of Nieuw Geneco, the esteemed Dutch association of professional composers.
+Her works have been performed in the Netherlands, Germany, Greece, North Macedonia, Czech Republic, Italy, France, China.
+In 2021, she was one of six composers selected to represent the Netherlands at the ISCM World New Music Days in Shanghai and Nanning.
+As a member of Nieuw Geneco, the Dutch association for professional composers, she continues to share her voice within a vibrant community of creators.

 Classical Piano